Block caps are a tipping point in the conversation around inclusive design.

 We always use lower case, including page titles.
 The exception is proper nouns.”

 Read stats.
 Follow science.
-Hire seasoned UX designers and, most of all, bake empathy into your brand and explore how your audience engages with the assets you’re showing them.
+Hire seasoned UX designers and, most of all, bake empathy into your brand and test how your audience engages with the assets you’re showing them.

 So you can produce collateral that drives results.